garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week11/Utility theory.md

-the study of utilities & their relations to preferences over uncertain outcomes
+the study of [[ut]] & their relations to preferences over uncertain outcomes

 Related to: [[lottery]]